Andrew-Schwartz/crt-tpc-match/README.md

  the directory above that contains `WireDumpSBND.txt` and `StripDumpSBND.txt`.
 Config variables can be found near the top of the file.

- `DRAW`: controls whether the hits, track, etc are drawn.
+ `OUTPUT`: controls whether the hits, track, etc are drawn.

  `FLIP`: ROOT draws the z-axis as the vertical, setting this to true makes the y-axis the vertical.